My Approach to Helping

-I also coordinate and assist at local Somatic Experiencing trainings around the Los Angeles area.
+I assist (help teach) Somatic Experiencing trainings around the Los Angeles area, nationally and internationally.

 More Info About My Practice